Explicit formulas for mixed Hodge polynomials of character varieties of nilpotent groups: Introduction

 \section{Introduction}

 Given a complex reductive group $G$, and a finitely presented group $\Gamma$, the $G$-character variety of $\Gamma$ is the (affine) geometric invariant theory (GIT) quotient

 When the group $\Gamma$ is the fundamental group of a Riemann surface, the non-abelian Hodge correspondence (see, for example \cite{Sim}) shows that (components of) $\mathcal{M}_\Gamma G$ are homeomorphic to certain moduli spaces of $G$-Higgs bundles.
 They appear in connection to important problems in Mathematical Physics: for example, these spaces play an important role in the quantum field theory interpretation of the geometric Langlands correspondence, in the context of mirror symmetry (\cite{KW}).
 It is thus an important question to understand the geometry and topology of character varieties.
-In this article we look at the case of free abelian groups.
+In this article we look at the case of finitely generated nilpotent groups.

-The character varieties of free abelian groups have been studied by Florentino-Lawton, Sikora, and Ramras-Stafa, among others (see, eg, \cite{FL,Sik,RS,Sta}).
-The explicit formulas for the mixed Hodge polynomials of $\mathcal{M}_{\mathbb{Z}^{r}} G$ is given by Florentino-Silva (\cite{FS}) in terms of determinant of the action of Weyl group of $G$ on the cohomolgy of maximal torus. \cite{FS} obtained even more explicit formulas in terms of partitions when $G=GL_{n}$ and $SL_{n}$.
+Let $\Gamma$ be a finitely generated nilpotent group of abelian rank $\geq 1$, that is, the free part of $\Gamma_{Ab}:=\Gamma/[\Gamma,\Gamma]$ is isomorphic to $\mathbb{Z}^r$ for some natural number $r\geq 1$.
+The character varieties of such nilpotent groups have been studied by Florentino-Lawton, Florentino-Lawton-Silva, Sikora, and Ramras-Stafa, among others (see, eg, \cite{FL,FLS,Sik,RS,Sta}).
+Let $\mathcal{M}_{\Gamma}^{0} G$ be the path-connected component of the identity representation in $\mathcal{M}_\Gamma G$.
+The explicit formulas for the mixed Hodge polynomials of $\mathcal{M}_{\Gamma}^{0} G$ is given by Florentino-Silva (\cite{FS}) and Florentino-Lawton-Silva (\cite{FLS}) in terms of determinant of the action of Weyl group of $G$ on the cohomolgy of maximal torus. \cite{FS} obtained even more explicit formulas in terms of partitions when $G=GL_{n}$ and $SL_{n}$.
 In this paper, we give similar partition type formulas when $G=Sp_{2n}$ and $SO_{n}$.

 The outline of the article is as follows.
 Section 2 covers notations and preliminaries on character varieties and mixed Hodge polynomials.
-In section 3 and 4, we explain how to use the conjugacy classes of the wreath products to give the explicit formulas for the mixed Hodge polynomials of the identity component of $\mathcal{M}_{\mathbb{Z}^r}G$ when $G=Sp_{2n},SO_{2n}$ and $SO_{2n+1}$.
+In section 3 and 4, we explain how to use the conjugacy classes of the wreath products to give the explicit formulas for the mixed Hodge polynomials of $\mathcal{M}_{\Gamma}^{0}G$ when $G=Sp_{2n},SO_{2n}$ and $SO_{2n+1}$.